10 Days in Japan: Itinerary, What to Do & Where to Go

 Getting to Tokyo

-From the United States expect to pay about $550-650 return at the cheapest.
+From the United States, expect to pay about $550-650 return at the cheapest.
 Flights from Canada to Tokyo have increased in recent years, with the cheapest flights generally hovering around C$850-1000.
-Flights from west coast North American cities like Vancouver, San Francisco, and Los Angeles are usually the best value.
+Flights from West Coast North American cities like Vancouver, San Francisco, and Los Angeles are usually the cheapest.

 Looking for cheap flights to Tokyo?
 I’d recommend starting your search at Cheapoair!